mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 8. Toggle to check for missing Drop Point and Helispot Labels
 9. Toggle to check for Proposed features
 10. Toggle to check for In Review features
+11. Toggle for Duplicate Geometries (Advanced License Only)
-11. Toggle for creating new Master Incident and Backup GDBs
+12. Toggle for creating new Master Incident and Backup GDBs
-12. Path to Master Incident GDB
+13. Path to Master Incident GDB
-13. Specify Incident GDB Backup directory
+14. Specify Incident GDB Backup directory
-14. Toggle to only keep features with user specified IncidentNames(s)
+15. Toggle to only keep features with user specified IncidentNames(s)
     - All other features will be deleted from the new Master Incident GDB

 ![screenshot_GISSWorkflowAssistant_1.png](/docs/screenshot_GISSWorkflowAssistant_1.png?raw=true)